smaxand/smaxand.github.io/_pages/research.md

 ## Working papers and projects

+The nonlinear dependence of income inequality and carbon emissions: potentials for a sustainable future
+*with F. Dorn and T. Kneib (2021), [doi: 10.2139/ssrn.3800302](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3800302)*

+A panel SVAR for European climate policy

+The dynamic relation of income inequality and the environment *with F. Dorn*

 Energy, emissions and growth in Sub-Saharan Africa: Evidence from statistically identified panel SVECMs
 *(slides and preliminary working paper on request)*

-The nonlinear dependence of income inequality and carbon emissions: potentials for a sustainable future
-*with F. Dorn and T. Kneib (2021), [doi: 10.2139/ssrn.3800302](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3800302)*
+Set identification of structural impulse responses in non-Gaussian VARs with an assessment of Keynesian asymmetry
+*with H. Herwartz (2019)*

 Statistical Identification in SVARs - Monte Carlo Experiments and a Comparative Assessment of the Role of Economic Uncertainties for the US Business Cycle
 *with H. Herwartz and A. Lange (2019), [cege working paper No. 375](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3418405)*

-Set identification of structural impulse responses in non-Gaussian VARs with an assessment of Keynesian asymmetry
-*with H. Herwartz (2019)*

 Lean Against the Wind or Float With the Storm?
 Revisiting the Monetary Policy Asset Price Nexus by Means of a Novel Statistical Identification Approach
 *with H. Herwartz and H. Rohloff (2018), [cege working paper No. 354](http://wwwuser.gwdg.de/~cege/Diskussionspapiere/DP354.pdf)*